-When a person has too much problems in personal life, it cause a great impact on their professional performance.
+When a person has too many problems in personal life, it causes a great impact on their professional performance.
 But, the impact that is caused on personal life due to unmanaged work life is even greater and worse.

 Space for growth and career development

 People are satisfied with their current job when they see chances for them to grow.
 Several companies nowadays are engaged in providing proper training to their employees to make them capable of handling new and challenging jobs.

 Besides, many companies even encourage their employees to acquire higher skills and qualifications by helping them with their university and college tuition fees.